-Seek to understand the dynamic processes that interact to create unique environments, how these processes affect human society, and how human activities alter them.
+Physical geography, a natural science, is the study of the natural processes that interact to create the biophysical environments we depend upon, how these processes affect human society, and how human activities alter them.

 At Bucknell, we have equipment to make some amazing maps, from standard transits, plane table and alidade, to Global Positioning System (GPS) and Geographic Information Systems (GIS) technology.